Keyboard Shortcuts

 Document the current R package, if any

-If you’d prefer to use RStudio keybindings, see our instructions on how to enable them for Positron.
+If you’d prefer to use RStudio keybindings, learn how to enable them in Positron.

 Custom shortcuts